Stand with Ukraine flag

 4

-docker run -it -p 10560:10560 -v ~/.tb-pe-tcp-udp-integration-logs:/var/log/tb-tcp-udp-integration \
+docker run -it -p 11560:11560/udp -v ~/.tb-pe-tcp-udp-integration-logs:/var/log/tb-tcp-udp-integration \-e "RPC_HOST=mytbedge" -e "RPC_PORT=9090" \

 -e "INTEGRATION_ROUTING_KEY=YOUR_ROUTING_KEY" -e "INTEGRATION_SECRET=YOUR_SECRET" \

---name my-tb-pe-tcp-udp-integration --restart always thingsboard/tb-pe-tcp-udp-integration:4.0.1PE
+--restart always thingsboard/tb-pe-tcp-udp-integration:4.0.1PE

 Where:

-• docker run - run this container;
+• docker run: The command to run this container.

-• -v ~/.tb-pe-tcp-udp-integration-logs:/var/log/tb-tcp-udp-integration - mounts the host’s dir ~/.tb-pe-tcp-udp-integration-logs to ThingsBoard remote integration logs directory;
+• -v ~/.tb-pe-tcp-udp-integration-logs:/var/log/tb-tcp-udp-integration: Mounts the host’s dir ~/.tb-pe-tcp-udp-integration-logs to ThingsBoard remote integration logs directory.

 1

-docker attach tb-pe-tcp-udp-integration
+docker attach my-tb-pe-tcp-udp-integration

 To stop the container: